 Is a veteran’s application and supporting documentation a public record?

 Applications for Disabled Veteran Tax Credits are public record.
-The applicant will need to be aware to limit the provision of private health related information and redact any social security numbers or information from the supporting documentation.
-However, under Iowa Code section 425.15(5), the list of the names and addresses of individuals granted a credit is generally considered confidential information.
+However, under Iowa Code section 425.1(2)(b)(5), the list of the names and addresses of individuals granted a credit is considered confidential information.

 What are DIC payments?